-The name, province or state and country of residence of each of our directors as at December 31, 2017, their respective position and office and their respective principal occupation during the five preceding years, are set out below.
+The name, province or state and country of residence of each of our directors as at December 31, 2018, their respective position and office and their respective principal occupation during the five preceding years, are set out below.
 The year in which each director was appointed to serve on the Board is also set out below.
 Each director is appointed to serve until the next annual meeting of TransAlta or until his or her successor is elected or appointed.

 Name, Province (State) and Country of Residence Year first became Director Principal Occupation Rona H. Ambrose Alberta, Canada 2017 The Honourable Rona Ambrose is a national leader, former Leader of Canada's Official Opposition in the House of Commons and former leader of the Conservative Party of Canada.
 As a member of the federal cabinet for a decade, Ms. Ambrose acted as a minister of the Crown across nine government departments, including serving as Vice Chair of the Treasury Board for several years and Chair of the cabinet committee for public safety, justice and aboriginal issues.
 She is also the former environment minister responsible for overseeing the GHG regulatory regime across several industrial sectors.
 Ms. Ambrose was responsible for the development of several federal policies, ranging from industrial strategies in military procurement to health innovation to improvements to sexual assault laws.
 She is a passionate advocate for women in Canada and around the world and led the global movement to create the "International Day of the Girl" at the United Nations.
-She is responsible for ensuring that aboriginal women in Canada were finally granted equal matrimonial rights and successfully fought for the creation of a Canadian refugee program to bring Yazidi women and girls who have been sexually enslaved by ISIS to safety in Canada.
-In addition to serving as an independent corporate director, Ms. Ambrose is a Global Fellow at the Wilson Centre Canada Institute in Washington DC focusing on key Canada U.S. bilateral trade and competitiveness issues.
+She is responsible for ensuring that Aboriginal women in Canada were finally granted equal matrimonial rights and successfully fought for the creation of a Canadian refugee program to bring Yazidi women and girls who have been sexually enslaved by ISIS to safety in Canada.
+In addition to serving as an independent corporate director, Ms. Ambrose is a Global Fellow at the Wilson Centre Canada Institute in Washington DC focusing on key Canada-U.S. bilateral trade and competitiveness issues.
 Ms. Ambrose serves on the advisory board of the Canadian Global Affairs Institute and is a director of Manulife Financial Corporation.
 Ms. Ambrose has a BA from the University of Victoria and a MA from the University of Alberta.
 She is also a graduate of the Harvard Kennedy School of Government Senior Leaders Program.
+Ms. Ambrose brings to the Corporation and the Board significant experience in leadership, government affairs, public policy and environmental, climate change and regulatory matters.
+Ms. Ambrose also brings expertise in communications and human resources / compensation matters.